Perry Como: Hobbies

-Perry was an avid and accomplished golfer; there was always time to try getting in a golf game.
+Como was an avid and accomplished golfer; there was always time to try getting in a golf game.
 "Perry Como Putters" were sold by MacGregor, each stamped with a Como facsimile autograph.
 His colleagues held an annual Perry Como Golf Tournament to honor him and his love for the game.
 Como's guests on the October 3, 1962, broadcast were Jack Nicklaus, Arnold Palmer, and Gary Player.
 The four golfers played 18 holes for the cameras at Sands Point, New York, where the Comos made their home in the television years.
 Como also enjoyed fishing and he could be found out on his boat almost daily after the family moved to Florida.
 Perry's catches would usually turn out to be the Como family's dinners.
 Como also used his boat as a rehearsal hall with pre-recorded instrumental tapes sent to him by RCA Victor.
 Como would work on material while he was waiting for the fish to bite.
 Having enjoyed golfing and fishing in the North Carolina mountains for several years, Como built a vacation home in Saluda, North Carolina, in 1980.
 He discouraged photos of his home, as it was his private place to get away from celebrity life.

 Death

-Como died in his sleep on May 12, 2001, at his home in Jupiter Inlet Colony, Florida, six days before his 89th birthday.
+Como died in his sleep on May 12, 2001, at his home in Jupiter Inlet Colony, Florida, aged 88.
 He was reported to have suffered from symptoms of Alzheimer's disease.
 Como's elder son, Ronnie, and his daughter, Terri, could not agree on their interpretations of Como's 1999 living will and it became a matter for the courts in the year before his death.
 His funeral Mass took place at St. Edward's Catholic Church in Palm Beach, Florida.
 Como and his wife, Roselle, are buried at Riverside Memorial Park, Tequesta, Palm Beach County, Florida.